Komalb07/Music-Recommendation-System/README.md

 Which Regression Model would you like to use?

-Linear Regression
+Linear Regression,
-Ridge Regression
+Ridge Regression,
-Polynomial Linear Regression
+Polynomial Linear Regression,
-Polynomial Ridge Regression
+Polynomial Ridge Regression,
-Random Forest Regressor (Best Model)
+Random Forest Regressor (Best Model).

 If a user selects a **non-optimal model**, they receive a **warning message** and can **reselect** or proceed.